 When you want shade or privacy, simply slide the curtains across the windows and Velcro them in place.
-The van also comes well equipped with Skeeter Beaters that can be magnetically attached to the windows, allowing you to leave them cracked open for air flow (and to prevent condensation inside) without letting all the bugs in.
+The van also comes well equipped with Skeeter Beaters.
+Keep bugs away by magnetically attaching them to the windows.
+This allows you to leave windows cracked open for air flow.
+It also prevents condensation inside.
+The best part is the bugs stay out.

 The minivan kitchen

 The back of the van houses the kitchenette.
-It comes with a Dometic sink, pull-out fridge/freezer, and a slide-out drawer that holds a propane camping stove.
+It comes with a Dometic sink, pull-out fridge/freezer, and a slide-out drawer holding a propane camping stove.

 The kitchen is fully stocked with plates, cups, mugs, utensils, a cutting board, pots and pans, and everything needed for cooking while on the road.
-You can upgrade to include a coffee press, camp chairs, and other items to enhance your camping experience.
+Consider an upgrade with a coffee press, camp chairs, and other items that enhance your camping experience.

-The sink faucet can be folded down and covered to create additional counterspace for prepping meals.
+Fold the sink faucet down and cover it for additional meal prep counterspace.
 Their water system includes a 9-gallon gray water tank and a 9-gallon fresh water tank along with an electric water pump.
-The fresh water can easily be refilled using the included hose once the gray water tank has been emptied.
+Empty the grey water tank and then refill the fresh water tank with the included hose.

 Below the stove, there is additional storage space for small items like cups and utensils.
-The propane stove can be set up on the slide-out counter or moved around to other parts of the campsite like the picnic table.
+Set up the propane stove on the slide-out counter.
+Or move it around to other parts of the campsite, like the picnic table.